 Weeds are pesky things.
 They grow everywhere and, by definition, where they’re not wanted.
 Whether a large-scale farmer or a weekend gardener, everyone who has tried to raise crops has wished that there was a ray gun that could just blast the wretched things out of existence.
 Now, thanks in part to researchers from the Laser Zentrum Hannover (LZH) at the Leibniz University of Hannover, Germany, that frustrated daydream is closer to reality.
 Through the use of low-powered infrared lasers, the team has found a way to inhibit weed growth without harming neighboring plants, providing an alternative to expensive, hazardous and environmentally-damaging chemicals.

 Where there are crops, there are weeds.
 They are a problem for farmers around the world and billions of dollars worth of herbicide are used every day to keep unwanted plants from competing with crops.
 Properly used, these chemicals are effective and safe, but they are expensive and since they are usually petroleum based, rising oil prices make them, and the crops, more expensive.
-It also requires great care to make sure the herbicides aren’t dangerous for the farmers using them and that they don't cause damage to the local environment.
-The alternative is to pull out the weeds by hand, plow them under or bury them with dirt.
+It also requires great care to make sure the herbicides aren’t dangerous for the farmers using them and that they don't cause damage to the local environment. laser weed killer The alternative is to pull out the weeds by hand, plow them under or bury them with dirt.
 Unfortunately, this is labor intensive, time consuming and often counterproductive because these methods involve disturbing the soil, which tends to promote new weeds as fast as the old ones are removed.
 Also, it’s only effective for removing weeds between crop rows, leaving those around the crops free to compete.

 The LZH method is to stunt or kill the weeds in place using a laser.
 This isn’t a completely new approach.
 Scientists have been experimenting with weed-killing lasers for years, but early attempts revolved around using lasers to cut weed stems or to boil the weeds in their own juices.
 This wasn’t always effective and the laser needed a lot of power to get the job done.
 There was also the constant problem of how to tell the weeds from the crops so the right ones were zapped.